-Join us for a relaxing and scenic horse trek through Walter Peak High Country Farm.
+Unwind on a scenic horse trek through Queenstown’s stunning scenery at Walter Peak High Country Farm.

-Cruise aboard the historic TSS Earnslaw to disembark at Walter Peak High Country Farm before meeting your horse and guide for a wonderful horseback experience.
+Your time in the saddle starts with some time onboard.
+Take a Lake Wakatipu cruise on the historic TSS Earnslaw to disembark at Walter Peak High Country Farm before meeting your horse and guide.

-This 40 minute trek takes you across beautiful rolling terraces to a lookout with spectacular views of Lake Wakatipu and the mountains.
-The riding is easy, picturesque and suitable for even first-time riders.
+This experienced guide will take you on a horse trek across rolling high country farmland to a lookout offering spectacular views of Lake Wakatipu and the surrounding mountains.
+The riding is easy, the scenary incredble and the memories enduring.
+Suitable for even first-time riders, it’s great family fun.

 Real Journeys Visitor Centre on Steamer Wharf, Queenstown Bay